MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Availability** measures uptime from the perspective of users.
 - **Throughput** measures a minimum data transfer rate over a time window, as a data-rate unit such as transactions-per-second (TPS) or requests-per-second (RPS).

 Understand the scenarios and tolerances for your workload on Azure.
 Both Azure services and application components affect the workload SLO.
 Combine responses from this table to derive the overall SLO.
-Use these questions as examples to evaluate the workload component’s utility.
+Use these questions as examples to evaluate the workload component's utility.

 |Component characteristics|User interaction|Nuanced factors|
 |---|---|---|